POD® Handboards Since 1993

 Firstly, using recycled surfboards cores and their fins was a fast way to test, once he found the shape that worked best he took his time shaping boards in Western Red Cedar and Australian Cedar.

-Until he could no longer keep up with orders, he invested in his first every steel mould to produce to the very day the classic solid plastic range.
+Until he could no longer keep up with orders, he invested in his first steel mould to produce the classic solid plastic range to this very day.

 First Fibreglass Handboard - Circa 1988